February 27, 2010

 Fake Miller vowed the USA would win gold.
-This is something the guarded, spotlight shy real Ryan Miller would, of course, never do.
-As he would tell MSNBC's Willie Geist during an actual interview later, Miller heard from friends and NHL personnel "asking if I'd become that much different and that cocky because of this."
+This is something the guarded, spotlight shy Real Ryan Miller would, of course, never do.
+As he would tell MSNBC's Willie Geist during an actual interview with the U.S. Olympian later, Miller heard from friends and NHL personnel "asking if I'd become that much different and that cocky because of this."

-From Media Bistro, a snippet of Geist's apology interview with Miller Friday night, which actually interrupted an episode of "Hardball."
+From Media Bistro, a snippet of Geist's apology interview with Miller tonight, which actually interrupted an episode of "Hardball."

 Geist: First and foremost, Ryan, please accept our apology.
 It's a mistake that never should have happened.
 We misrepresented your name.
 We regret it deeply and I personally feel terrible about it.

 Miller: No problem.
 I appreciate a good prank.
 But I do try to keep my reputation intact...
 I just want to clear up I [wouldn't be] guaranteeing a gold medal.
 I look forward to a great game to compete for a gold medal, though.